-Department of Precision Instruments, Tsinghua University, Beijing, China
+Liu Xingjie, Wang Qian, Qian Peng, Shi Xunlei, Cheng Jiakai Department of Engineering physics, Tsinghua University, Beijing, China

 Abstract.
-This paper mainly describes the design of the kid-size robot "MOS series" and the improvements of robot MOS2013, which has been used in RoboCup 2013 competitions.
-The robots are used as a vehicle for humanoid robotics research on multiple areas such as stability and control of dynamic walking, external sensing abilities and behavior control strategies.
-Compared with last year's robot, the improved robot has changes in both hardware and software, and the new robot, MOS2014, will be used in RoboCup 2014 competitions.
+This paper describes the design of the robot "MOS series" and the improvements of robot MOS2016, which is based on MOS2015.
+The MOS series are used as a vehicle for humanoid robotics research on multiple areas such as stability and control of dynamic walking, external sensing abilities and behavior control strategies.
+Compared with the seniors, the improved robot has changes in both hardware and software, MOS2016 will be used in RoboCup 2016 competitions.